still-standing/running-adventures/_posts/running/2019-01-05-increasing-weekly-milage-post.markdown

 ---

 It was definitely now time to train a little bit more consistently.
-But, before that, the dream decided to meet, party, and run a little 15km in the mountain, to have a little taste of what the [UTMC half-marathon](https://www.utmc.fr) will reserve us.
+But, before that, the dream decided to meet, party, and run a little 15km in the mountain, to have a little taste of what the
+<a href="https://www.utmc.fr" target="_blank">UTMC half-marathon</a>
+will reserve us.

 ### A little run in the mountain

+The plan was as follows: first we go to
+<a href="https://en.wikipedia.org/wiki/Clans,_Alpes-Maritimes" target="_blank">Clans</a>,

+ in the afternoon, then we have a
+<a href="https://en.wikipedia.org/wiki/Raclette" target="_blank">raclette</a>,
-The plan was as follows: first we go to [Clans](https://en.wikipedia.org/wiki/Clans,_Alpes-Maritimes) in the afternoon, then we have a [raclette](https://en.wikipedia.org/wiki/Raclette) and a *few* glasses of red wine, a good night of rest, a good coffee, and finally, a teeny-tiny run in the mountain as a little clean-up.
+ a good night of rest, a good coffee, and finally, a teeny-tiny run in the mountain as a little clean-up.

 And everything went according to plan, up until after dinner,